arc-language/parser/README.md

 	// ExitFunctionDecl is called when exiting the functionDecl production.
 	ExitFunctionDecl(c *FunctionDeclContext)

+	// ExitExternDecl is called when exiting the externDecl production.
+	ExitExternDecl(c *ExternDeclContext)

+	// ExitExternFunctionDecl is called when exiting the externFunctionDecl production.
+	ExitExternFunctionDecl(c *ExternFunctionDeclContext)

 	// ExitParameterList is called when exiting the parameterList production.
 	ExitParameterList(c *ParameterListContext)

+	// ExitExternParameterList is called when exiting the externParameterList production.
+	ExitExternParameterList(c *ExternParameterListContext)

 	// ExitParameter is called when exiting the parameter production.
 	ExitParameter(c *ParameterContext)